-Tectonic prepared a Viewshed Map, which demonstrates that the proposed installation will be visible predominantly from the subject property and for persons traveling in vehicles on Route 9W.
-It will not be readily visible from other areas due to its limited height, existing vegetation/tree line, and the curved approaches on Route 9W.
+Tectonic prepared a Viewshed Map, which demonstrates that the proposed installation will be predominantly visible from along a stretch of the Route 9W corridor (mainly south of the proposed small cell location), and the eastern end of Stuart Drive and Lauria Road intersection.
+The area of visual influence is based on the limited height of the pole, existing vegetation, and the curved approaches and topographic changes on Route 9W in the site area.
 Although no balloon test was conducted for this small cell node, the provided viewshed analysis appears to be reasonable based on HDR's site visit and map reviews.
 Visibility may differ slightly depending on season, and depending on "off-leaf" conditions.

-[Node 5 Viewshed map.](#)
+Node 11 Viewshed map.